edsu/dedoop/README.md

 *dedoop* will recursively read a source directory of files and write them out to a new target directory with the filenames numbered sequentially after de-duplicating them.
 If a given file occurs more than once in the source directory it will only be written once to the target directory.
-A JSON file for each file will also be written to the target directory which includes the target filename as well as the path(s) used in the source directory.
+A JSON file will also be written to the target directory which includes the target filename as well as all the path(s) used in the source directory.
 The files are compared by computing a sha256 digest.

 ## Install